anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship is the source of the greatest pleasures, and without friends even the most agreeable pursuits become tedious.
+Quote: No man can succeed in a line of endeavor which he does not like.

-By: Thomas Aquinas
+By: Napoleon Hill